RSS Feed: TS-Si News Service. RSS Feed: TS-Si Research Service. TS-Si Reader Comments. Delicious: TS-Si News Service. Digg: TS-Si News Service.

 Opening Doors to Transsexual Medical Research Print E-mail

 Opening Doors to Transsexual Medical ResearchFairfax, VA, USA.
-When we started TS-Si over a decade ago, the transsexual community (men and women born transsexual, medical doctors, therapists, scientists, researchers, and politicians) was divided into numerous dysfunctional activities and organizations.
+When Sharon and I started TS-Si over a decade ago, the transsexual community (men and women born transsexual, medical doctors, therapists, scientists, researchers, and politicians) was divided into numerous dysfunctional activities and organizations.

 Long term objectives, when they existed, were held hostage by an uncaring legion of tedious and petty territorial disputes as each group and party pursued their own individual political and social objectives.